 41 Fitzroy Square, W1T 6AQ

 Despite what apprehensions you may have thanks to haunting memories of half-cooked cobbled together meals from your student days, it really is fun to eat at the Fitzrovia YMCA.
 This canteen-style dining hall has been a saviour to Indian expats for a good couple of decades now and – open to the public for breakfast, lunch, and dinner – there's not a reason that you shouldn't relive your halcyon days by having a hearty meal there.
 When it comes to affordability, you'll struggle to find better value for money in West London.
 The weekend lunch and dinner buffet costs £9.
 The mutton biryani if you're ordering a la carte? £5.
 The dal? £1.80.
 By all means fill your boots with as much as your coppers can get you but don't forget to save at least £2 spare for a sweet and cooling mango lassi.
+It's a London Indian restaurant well worth a visit.

 320 Bath Road, Hounslow TW4 7HW